C2SM-RCM/emiproc/docs/source/inventories.rst

 Inventories
 ===========

-There are already several inventories compatible with emiproc.
+There are already several popular inventories compatible with emiproc.

 Disclaimer
 ----------

-Please note emission inventories datasets are not included in the repository, but have to be obtained separately.
+Please note that the emission inventories are not included in the repository but have to be obtained separately.

-Make sure you follow the rules set by the data provide in how you can use and distribute the data.
+Make sure you follow the rules defined by the data provider regarding usage and distribution of the data.

 Available Inventory Objects